 Check out this post on the medicinal benefits of turmeric.

 Yarrow (Achillea millefolium) is a beautiful flower that can masquerade just as easily in the ornamental flower garden as in the herb garden.
 Yarrow is a self-seeding perennial and will thrive in zones 3 to 10.
 In my area, the white yarrow grows wild, with the odd pink yarrow showing up.
 You can purchase seeds for orange, red, and yellow yarrow as well.
 The more colourful yarrow has a weaker herbal action than the wild plant, however, its natural dye colour, which comes from the flavonoids in yarrow, is just as strong.

 Like turmeric, yarrow is a natural yellow dye, and the same parts used for herbal preparation are used to achieve the natural dye.
 You use the flowers, and sometimes the leaves, either fresh or dried.
 Yarrow sometimes requires the addition of an alkaline, like a teaspoon of baking soda, to the dye bath to get a pure yellow.

 Most natural yellow dyes use the same basic dye vat method.
 Steep the plant matter in simmering water.
 Strain the dye vat.
 Then simmer your mordanted material in dye liquid, and enjoy the resulting colour.

 Find out more about the medicinal properties of yarrow.

-The preferred material for dyeing are the first-year rosettes, however second year leaves harvested from the stalks will also work.
+The preferred material for dyeing is the first-year rosettes, however second-year leaves harvested from the stalks will also work.
 The material used for medicine includes both the first year leaves and the second year flowers.
 Always keep in mind which parts of the plant are preferred for herbal use or dyeing, so you don’t end up over-harvesting for one and missing the other.